Lie group valued Koopman eigenfunctions: Differential for Lie group valued functions

 We have so far extended the geometric notions of differential and gradient of $\real$-valued functions to Lie group valued functions, and the results state that they retain certain analogous properties.
 These extended notions will now be used in the context of $C^1$ flows on dynamical systems.
-We will assume, \begin{Assumption} $V$ is a $C^1$ non-vanishing vector field on $M$, inducing a flow $\Phi^t : M\to M$. \end{Assumption}